World leaders condemn Navalny sentence, Russia denounces 'interference' | DW | 03.02.2021

 Germany: Verdict a 'bitter blow' for freedoms

-German Chancellor Angela Merkel criticized the conviction as lawless and demanded an end to violence against peaceful protesters in Russia.
+German Chancellor Angela Merkel criticized the court's decision as lawless and demanded an end to violence against peaceful protesters in Russia.

 "The verdict against Alexei Navalny is far from any rule of law standards.
 Navalny must be released at once," Merkel was quoted as saying in a tweet by her spokesman.